Piedmont's Sweets: Gianduia, Torrone and Savoy Pastry

 Alba's Torrone and the Tonda Gentile Hazelnut

 Alba's torrone is among Italy's best — soft, with whole almonds and hazelnuts, coated with very thin wafer or dark chocolate.
 The Alba Torrone and Artisan Chocolate Fair is held every November, right after the Truffle Fair.
-Historic producers: Romanengo (Genova), Barbero (Cuneo), Witor's (Cremona, but the Langhe hazelnut torrone is the most Piedmontese).
+Historic producers: Barbero (Cuneo), Witor's (Cremona, but the Langhe hazelnut torrone is the most Piedmontese).
 The Tonda Gentile delle Langhe IGP hazelnut is the basis of Piedmontese torrone: larger, more flavourful and more aromatic than Turkish hazelnuts (which dominate the world market) — Ferrero buys the Langhe's entire production every year for Nutella and Ferrero Rocher.
 Out of season find them in Alba and Langhe shops at €15-25/kg.
 Roast them fresh and use within a week: the flavour has no equal.

 Cuneo's Marron Glacé and the Paste di Meliga